 Another problem with hammer toes is that corns often form between curled toes or on top of buckled joints where the shoes rub.
 If the shoes keep rubbing where the corns are, the irritated skin might become open wounds and create an infection.

-Mild to moderate hammer toes can be treated with the correct pair of shoes.
-Surgery is a last resort only for symptoms that are extremely severe and after you have tried proper shoes with orthotics.
+Mild to moderate cases of hammer toes can be treated with the correct pair of shoes.
+Surgery is a last resort only for symptoms that are extremely severe and after you have tried proper shoes and orthotics.

 Stop The Pain From Hammer Toes – Follow These 5 Steps!

 1st Step: Always start by looking for the correct type of shoes.
-Deeper ended shoes that come in wide or extra wide widths are ideal Shoes that are deep prevent the top of your kids’ toes from rub against the top of the shoe, and shoes that are wide enough prevent your kids’ toes from overlapping with each other!
+Shoes with extra depth that come in wide or extra wide widths are ideal

 2nd Step: Take time to stretch your kids’ toe muscles as often as possible throughout the day in order to loosen tight muscles and ligaments.